The Clear Edge

 • They didn’t know how to test channels without burning $10K-$15K learning what didn’t work.

-He built his Signal Grid.
-Three columns:
+He built his Signal Grid with three clear columns:

 • What they ask for